Ran-n/m3di4/media/doc/tables.md

 Minimum entity separation a [Media](#media) can have.
 They can also have a related [Group](#Group).
 This can be an episode, a book chapter, a youtube video or even a song.

-## Type
-What is the type of the [Media](#media) its related with.
-This can be a film, a tv show, a book, a youtube channel or even a music band.

-## Status
-What is the status of the [Media](#media) its related with.
-This can be in emision, canceled, premiered, etc.

 ## Language
 Spoken and written languages arround the world.